PatrickIsNotADog/patrickisnotadog.github.io/_drafts/compasses.md

 My *compasses* that far are:

 * I want to be happy and enjoy life.
 I do not need or want a luxurious life (e.g. I do not want the super, fast, latest sport car;
-a nice sedan is just fine).
+I prefer a nice sedan).

 * In order to be happy, the people around me I care the most must be happy as well, both in their personal lives and in the relationship they have with me.